Some facts about the optimality of the LSE in the Gaussian sequence model with convex constraint: Introduction

 In fact, we can show $\varepsilon^{\ast}\lesssim d$.
 To see this, take $\varepsilon \ge (c^{\ast}+\kappa)d$ for any $\kappa>0$.
-Then $\log M^{\operatorname{loc}}(\varepsilon) = 0$, since for any $\mu\in K$, if we pack $K\cap B(\mu,(c^{\ast}+\kappa)d)=K$ using points of distance at least $\frac{c^{\ast}+\kappa}{c^{\ast}}d>d$ apart, there can only be one point in the packing.
-This implies by \eqref{varepsilon:star:def} that $\varepsilon^{\ast}\le\varepsilon$ for all $\varepsilon \ge (c^{\ast}+\kappa)d$, implying $(c^{\ast}+\kappa)d$.
+Then $\log \cMKloc(\varepsilon) = 0$, since for any $\mu\in K$, if we pack $K\cap B(\mu,(c^{\ast}+\kappa)d)=K$ using points of distance at least $\frac{c^{\ast}+\kappa}{c^{\ast}}d>d$ apart, there can only be one point in the packing.
+This implies by \eqref{varepsilon:star:def} that $\varepsilon^{\ast}\le\varepsilon$ for all $\varepsilon \ge (c^{\ast}+\kappa)d$, implying $\varepsilon^{\ast}\lesssim (c^{\ast}+\kappa)d$.
 Hence $\varepsilon^{\ast}\wedge d \asymp \varepsilon^{\ast}$.

-We will now show a quick universal lower bound on the minimax rate which will be useful later on.
-In addition, we show a different lower bound on rate involving the Gaussian width of the set $K$ in the appendix (see Lemma \ref{generic:bound:minimax:rate}).
+We will now give a quick universal lower bound on the minimax rate which will be useful later on.
+We give a proof using the definition of $\varepsilon^{\ast}$ but it can also be deduced from a two point lower bound argument.
+In addition, we show a different lower bound on the rate involving the Gaussian width of the set $K$ in the appendix (see Lemma \ref{generic:bound:minimax:rate}).